3 Tips To Automate Your Personal Finances

 We bank at TD Bank in Massachusetts.
 They have branches all over the east coast, from New England down to Florida.
 The bank used to charge us $6.95 a month.
 It has been a few years now that they have made it available to their customers free of charge.
 [Online Banking Sign Up].

 Whenever I receive a bill, the same evening, I log in and schedule payment 5 days before the due date.
 That’s what the bank advises to do.
-They prefer at least 5 days.
+They prefer at least 5 business days.
 I pay all bills online including credit cards.

 If the recipient does not accept online payment, then the bank issues a check to the company – just an ordinary check – and sends it to them via surface mail all for free.
 For the vendor, it acts like a certified check because the bank debits your checking account before it sends out the check.